8 Stats You Should Know About Shea Butter

-Shea Butter has become wildly popular in recent years as a natural, ancient secret that keeps skin soft and supple.
-But what do you really know about the miracle cream and its origins?
+Shea Butter has become wildly popular as the natural balm that keeps skin soft and supple.
+But what do you really know about this miracle cream and its origins?
 Or what it can do beyond just moisturize?
-Here are tidbits, many I’m sure you didn’t already know.
+Here are some stats worth knowing..

-While you don’t want to be spooning mouthfuls of the butter into your mouth, shea butter is actually edible, as should be anything you put on your skin.
+While you shouldn’t be spooning mouthfuls of the butter into your mouth, shea butter is actually edible, as should be anything you put on your skin.
 In its purest form it is used as cooking oil and some chocolate companies use shea butter instead of cocoa butter.

 It’s the Balm

-While the amount of time it takes for shea butter to cure or control skin conditions varies, it is proven to prevent sunburn, heal small wounds, moisturize skin cracks, protect from frostbite, give relief from burns, ease muscle fatigue and aches, and control eczema and dermatitis.
+While the amount of time it takes for shea butter to affect different skin conditions varies, but it is proven to prevent sunburn, heal small wounds, moisturize skin cracks, protect from frostbite, give relief from burns, ease muscle fatigue and aches, and control eczema and dermatitis.

 Choice of Royalty